eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     auto position = Position(ct, ct, ct);
     typedPublisher.publishCopyOf(position);

-#3 should be only used for small data types, as otherwise copies can become expensive runtime-wise.
+\#3 should be only used for small data types, as otherwise copies can become expensive runtime-wise.

     // #4
     typedPublisher.publishResultOf(getVehiclePosition, ct);
     typedPublisher.publishResultOf([&ct](Position* allocation) { new (allocation) Position(ct, ct, ct); });

-If you have a callable e.g. a function should be always called, #4 could be interesting for you.
+If you have a callable e.g. a function should be always called, #4 could be a good solution for you.

 ### Subscriber application (typed)